QualiChain/knowledge-extraction/README.md

 sbt -Dhttp.port=9006 run

-DOCKERISED VERSION: there is a dockerfile in the Skill annotations folder, use this file to create docker image and execute, at the beggining of docker file, there are commands for creating the image as well for running it.
+DOCKERISED VERSION: there is a dockerfile in the dob-ie folder, use this file to create docker image and execute, at the beggining of docker file, there are commands for creating the image as well for running it.

-There is also a read me in the folder containing instructions specific for Skill Annotation.
+There is also a read me in the folder containing instructions specific for dob-ie.

-Examples: For an example on how to call the Skill annotation: Take a look into the "Skill annotations example" under the examples folder
+Examples: For an example on how to call the dob-ie: Take a look into the "dob-ie example" under the examples folder

 #### STEP 4: JobWatch